 Major depression can be diagnosed by your primary care doctor after speaking with you and asking screening questions, and/or administering a questionnaire.
 A common form for this used in medical practices is the PHQ-9 questionnaire.
-Symptoms need to be present for at least two weeks and are severe enough to be significantly impacting social, occupational and other areas of functioning.
+Depression symptoms need to be present for at least two weeks and are severe enough to be significantly impacting social, occupational, and other areas of functioning.

 What Causes Major Depression?

-While we still do not have a precise answer to this question, research has elucidated a number of contributing factors and mechanisms that contribute to developing this condition:
+While we still do not have a precise answer to this question, research has elucidated a number of contributing factors and mechanisms that contribute to developing this mental health condition:

 - Genetic make up

-- Stressful life events such as loss of a loved one
+- Stressful life events such as the loss of a loved one

 - Chemical imbalances in the brain